 Can I bring a camera?

 By all means!
-You can secure your electronics in our handy dry bags, and to be extra certain, place them in a ziplock bag.
+You can secure your electronics in our handy dry bags, and for an extra layer of protection, place them in a zip lock bag.

 Am I guaranteed to see orcas?

 Orca whales can travel up to 100 miles per day, so while we paddle in prime orca habitat on all our day and multi-day tours, we cannot guarantee orca sightings.
 Truth be told, though this has historically been one of the best places in the world to see orcas in the wild, things are changing rapidly.
 Hydroelectric dams and commercial salmon fishing are having negative effects on the local Chinook population which had directly correlated to the number of sightings in recent years.
 “Resident” or fish-eating orca sightings have been down while “transient” or marine mammal-eating sightings have been way up.
 We will do our best to put you in the best position possible if they are around!